Let It Be (Super Deluxe Version) – The Beatles (Album Review)

 Beatles fans have debated for decades whether Spector helped or hurt the album.
 He was able to enhance the quality of some songs, but his orchestration ruined “The Long and Winding Road,” so much so that it was probably the primary reason McCartney pushed for the release of Let It Be: Naked, a stripped-down rearrangement of the album that in my opinion — and it’s not a popular one — is superior to any version of the original album.

-It doesn’t help that with the deluxe version, we hear four different versions of “Get Back” and five different recordings of “Let It Be.”
+It doesn’t help that with the Let It Be super deluxe version, we hear four different versions of “Get Back” and five different recordings of “Let It Be.”
 It’s not something to listen to all the way through.
 It’s for completists only.
 And it still remains the only flaw in the Beatles’ later catalog — a polished flaw, but a flaw nonetheless.